anson-vandoren/protoglot/README.md

   c.
 On macOS, the path is `~/Library/Application Support/com.ansonvandoren.bablfsh/config.json5`

 4. If you pass a `--file` argument, bablfsh will read the config from that file instead of the default or system config file.
 5. Only one of the above config files will be used (in the order described), and whichever file is selected must be contain all fields present in the default config file.
+6. You can override specific fields from the config using environment variables prefixed by `BABL_` and the field name in all caps.
+For example, to override the `host` field, you would set the `BABL_HOST` environment variable.
-If you wish to override specific fields from the command line, you can do so with the appropriate flags as described in the help output.
+7. If you wish to override specific fields from the command line, you can do so with the appropriate flags as described in the help output.
+Command line arguments will override both config files and environment variables.

 # Components: